Murder of Keith Blakelock: Engin Raghip

 At the time of Raghip's arrest, he had been drinking and smoking cannabis for several days, and his common-law wife had just left him, taking their son with her.
 He was held for two days without representation, first speaking to a solicitor on the third day, who said he had found Raghip distressed and disoriented.
 He was interviewed by Det Sgt van Thal and Det Insp John Kennedy ten times over a period of four days.
 He made several incriminating statements, first that he had thrown stones, then during the second interview that he had seen the attack on Blakelock.
 During the third, he said he had spoken to Silcott about the murder, and that Silcott owned a hammer with a hook on one side.
-After the fifth interview he was charged with affray, and during the sixth he described the attack on Blakelock: "It was like you see in a film, a helpless man with dogs on him.
+After the fifth interview he was charged with affray, and during the sixth, he described the attack on Blakelock: "It was like you see in a film, a helpless man with dogs on him.
 It was just like that, it was really quick."
-He did not sign this interview, Rose writes, and after it he vomited.
+He did not sign this interview, Rose writes, and after it, he vomited.

 During a seventh interview the next day, Raghip described noises he said Blakelock had made during the attack.
-During the eighth interview, he said he had armed himself that night with a broom handle, and had tried to get close to what was happening to Blakelock, but there were too many people around him: "I had a weapon when I was running toward the policeman, a broom handle."
+During the eighth interview, he said he had armed himself that night with a broom handle and had tried to get close to what was happening to Blakelock, but there were too many people around him: "I had a weapon when I was running toward the policeman, a broom handle."
 He said he might have kicked or hit him had he been able to get close enough.
 Rose writes that Raghip also offered the order in which Blakelock's attackers had launched the assault.
-He was held for another two days, released on bail, then charged with murder six weeks later, in December 1985, under the doctrine of common purpose.
+He was held for another two days, released on bail, and then charged with murder six weeks later, in December 1985, under the doctrine of common purpose.